laozhen/xdxminer/readme.md

 ## PC
 Enable sideloadining in Windows.\
 Download the .msixbundle from release and install it.\

-You may need to download the .cer certificate file and added to Trusted Person before installing to Windows. \
+You may need to download the .cer certificate file and added to Trusted Person before installing to Windows.\

-Download and install Dependency packages if any dependency package is missing/ \
+Download and install Dependency packages if any dependency package is missing.\

 # Build
 It's C# UWP project build using Visual Studio 2019.